MXMxRazer/BrotherHood_FC_Web/README.md

 ## Project Overview

 Welcome to the FC Northen Yetis Web Application repository!
-This project is dedicated to developing a web application for "Brotherhood FC," a registered club located in Brampton, ON, Canada.
+This project is dedicated to developing a web application for "FC Northern Yetis", a registered club located in Brampton, ON, Canada.
 The club aims to represent and assist the Nepalese community in Canada, with a primary focus on achieving championship titles in the field of football (soccer).

 ## Project Details